juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 where C is a constant that allows the straight line to translate vertically, x is the independent variable in this case the _cpu_speed_ and y the dependant variable in this case the _price_.

-What linear regresion does is to try to create a linear relationship between our two variables based on all data points that exist on the plane, linear regression calculates the minimun distance for each data point to a straight line that covers the entire set of data (TODO explain in more detail how linear regression acheve this):
+What linear regresion does is to try to create a linear relationship between our two variables based on all data points that exist on the plane, linear regression calculates the minimun distance for each data point to a straight line that covers the entire set of data (TODO explain in more detail how linear regression achieve this):

 ![CpuSpeedVsCompPriceLinear.PNG]({{site.baseurl}}/assets/CpuSpeedVsCompPriceLinear.PNG)